leancloud/docs-en/views/sms-guide.md

 The actual message received by the user looks like this:

 {% call docs.bubbleWrap() -%}
-【LeanCloud】Thanks for joining LeanCloud, the leading backend-as-a-service provider.
+Thanks for joining LeanCloud, the leading backend-as-a-service provider.
 {% endcall %}

-- The content of the text message comes from the [template](#templates) named `Register_Notice` which needs to be created in your app's dashboard in advance.
+The content of the text message comes from the [template](#templates) named `Register_Notice` which needs to be created in your app's dashboard in advance.
-- `LeanCloud` is the [signature](#signatures) which is required and also needs to be created in your app's dashboard before you use it.

 ## Enabling SMS